 The CRA allows you to carry net capital losses back up to three years.
 If you have capital gains from previous years, this is a great way to offset them.

 To calculate your carryback, you have to check the inclusion rate for the year to which you are applying your losses.
 If it is different from the current year’s inclusion rate, you have to adjust your claim.

-However, as of 2016, the inclusion rate for the three previous years is the same as the current year.
+However, the inclusion rate for the three previous years is the same as the current year.
 This means you don’t have to worry about any adjustments.

 To carryback a capital loss, fill out section II on form T1A, Request for Loss Carryback.
 You do not have to file an amended return for the year to which you want the loss applied.